 I began considering if I should program deloading into my own routine when I knew my family and I would be going away for a weekend.
 I’d miss two days in the gym anyway and my motivation has been waning as of late.

-Also, my decades-long chronic back pain issue (stemming from a back condition and exacerbated by having babies) has been acting up lately and none of my usual tricks have been working to alleviate the discomfort.
-Plus, my shoulder has been injured since November (from lifting) and has yet to make a full recovery.
+Also, a decades-long chronic back pain issue (stemming from a back condition and exacerbated by having babies) has been acting up lately and none of my usual tricks have been working to alleviate the discomfort.
+Add to that, a shoulder injury from lifting that has yet to make a full recovery.

-I hadn’t really considered that the stress I’ve been putting on my body during my workouts might be the real root of these persistent pains.
+I hadn’t much considered that the stress I’ve been putting on my body during my workouts might be the real root of these persistent pains.

-So, is it time I deload for a week and allow my body some recuperation and recovery, or just pick up where I left off after my long weekend?
+Might it be time I deload for a week and allow my body some recuperation and recovery, or just pick up where I left off after my long weekend?
 And should I be doing this for my clients periodically as well?

-There is little scientific evidence specifically backing up a deloading week currently.
+There is little scientific evidence specifically backing up a deloading week at present.
+In fact, recent research indicates that those who deload maintained similar muscle mass but lost some strength compared to those who didn’t deload.
 However, there is plenty of research pointing to an increase of musculoskeletal injury risk when overtraining is a factor.
-Furthermore, if an athlete does not allot for proper recovery within a progressively loading periodization program, prolonged fatigue and maladaption, or abnormal training responses, are possible.
+Furthermore, if an athlete does not allow for proper recovery within a progressively loading periodization program, prolonged fatigue and maladaptation, or abnormal training responses, are possible.

-Given the amount of physiological stress placed on soft tissue and the psychological consequences of advanced weight training and highly-athletic sports, allowing a week or two of reduced demands just makes good sense.
+Given the amount of physiological stress placed on soft tissue and the psychological consequences of advanced weight training and highly-athletic sports, allowing a week or two of reduced demands seems to make good sense.

 To determine if your client truly needs a deloading week ask these questions: